PDF417/pdf417-android/DriversLicenseKeys.md

 #### <a name="02060211"></a> Personal data

- - `USDLScanData.kCustomerFamilyName` - Family name of the cardholder.
+ - `USDLScanResult.kCustomerFamilyName` - Family name of the cardholder.
  	- Mandatory on all barcode versions, including compact encoding.
- - `USDLScanData.kCustomerFirstName` - First name of the cardholder.
+ - `USDLScanResult.kCustomerFirstName` - First name of the cardholder.
  	- Mandatory on all barcode versions, including compact encoding.
- - `USDLScanData.kDateOfBirth` - Date on which the cardholder was born.
+ - `USDLScanResult.kDateOfBirth` - Date on which the cardholder was born.
 (MMDDCCYY format).
  	- Mandatory on all barcode versions, including compact encoding.
- - `USDLScanData.kSex` - Gender of the cardholder.
+ - `USDLScanResult.kSex` - Gender of the cardholder.
  	- Mandatory on all barcode versions, including compact encoding.
  	- 1 = male,
  	- 2 = female.
- - `USDLScanData.kEyeColor` - Color of cardholder's eyes.
+ - `USDLScanResult.kEyeColor` - Color of cardholder's eyes.
  	- Mandatory on all barcode versions, including compact encoding.
 (ANSI D-20 codes)
  	- BLK = Black
  	- BLU = Blue